-During 2015, the ISO processed and managed 5,152 planned and unplanned transmission equipment outages submitted by transmission owners within ISO New England, a 4.6% decrease from 2014.
-Overall, the ISO processed and managed 6,013 planned and unplanned transmission equipment outages submitted by internal and neighboring transmission owners to New England, a 2.9% decrease from 2014.
-Over the next few years, the ISO and PTOs anticipate sustained activity in scheduling transmission equipment outage requests to accommodate the integration of new facilities currently under construction or in the planning stages and to support the scheduled maintenance of existing transmission system equipment.
+During 2018, the ISO processed and managed 4,329 planned and unplanned transmission equipment outages submitted by transmission owners within ISO New England, a 3.9% decrease from 2017.
+Overall, the ISO processed and managed 5,711 planned and unplanned transmission equipment outages submitted by internal and neighboring transmission owners to New England, a 2.8% decrease from 2017.
+The ISO and PTO's anticipate sustained activity in scheduling transmission equipment outage requests to accommodate the integration of new facilities currently under construction or in the planning stages and to support the scheduled maintenance of existing transmission system equipment.

 The ISO and PTOs remain committed to improving and implementing outage-scheduling tools and processes for coordinating transmission equipment outages more efficiently.
-Since 2009, the percentage of outage requests submitted into the long-term process has increased from 59% to 83.3% in 2015.
+Since 2005, the percentage of outage requests submitted into the long-term process has increased from 10.3% to 81.2% in 2018.
 For an equipment outage to be considered for the long-term process, a PTO must submit the request to the ISO from 21 days to 24 months in advance (see Appendix B for additional details).
-The percentage of outage requests submitted 90 days in advance of the planned outage date improved from approximately 12% in 2009 to 49.1% in 2015.
-This 90-day metric continued to highlight and ultimately improve as the PTOs focus on submitting MTE outage requests with longer lead times.
+The increase of MTE outages submitted greater than 90 days in advance of the planned outage start date has risen from approximately 24.4% in 2009 to 75.6% in 2018.
+These long-term metrics continue to highlight the PTO's focus on submitting outage requests with longer lead times.

-Through the long-term process and in coordination with the PTOs, local control centers, and adjacent reliability coordinators (RCs), the ISO will continue to reposition transmission equipment and generator outages as necessary to ensure the continued reliable operation of the New England transmission system and minimize economic impact.
+Through the outage-coordination process with the PTOs, local control centers, and adjacent reliability coordinators (RCs), the ISO will continue to reposition transmission equipment and generator outages as necessary to ensure the continued reliable operation of the New England transmission system and minimize economic impact.
 The PTOs and LCCs are required to initially coordinate outages within their purview.
-With its wide-area view and expanded situational awareness of all outage requests and expected system conditions, the ISO further refines and coordinates transmission equipment outages with generator outages to achieve the following objectives:
+With its wide-area view and expanded situational awareness of all outage requests and forecasted system conditions, the ISO further refines and coordinates transmission equipment outages with generator outages to achieve the following objectives:

-- Maintain overall system reliability - Minimize congestion and thereby reduce overall costs to New England consumers - Provide timely and accurate information for the Financial Transmission Rights (FTR) market8
+- Maintain overall system reliability - Minimize congestion and thereby reduce overall costs to New England consumers - Provide timely and accurate information for the Financial Transmission Rights (FTR) market8 - Minimize conditions that would impede the ability of generators to participate in the wholesale electricity markets